Degrees of Freedom and Information Criteria for the Synthetic Control Method: Lemmas and Proofs of Main Results

 \subsection{Divergence Expressions of Least Squares Problem with Linear Equality Constraints}

 The divergence obtains by differentiating a tractable expression for the fitted values.
 Our proof strategy will be to reformulate all instances as a problem of least-squares minimization subject to linear equality constraints.
-This is convenient because the divergence for such a problem obtains from elementary manipulations. \begin{proposition} Let $\hat{\beta}$ be the solution of the unpenalized linearly constrained least-squares problem
+This is convenient because the divergence for such a problem obtains from elementary manipulations.